FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 The observed differences between cohorts should not be treated as definitive causal evidence.

-A real-world experiment would require appropriate random assignment, experiment exposure validation, sample-size planning, statistical significance testing, confidence intervals, experiment monitoring and consideration of potential confounding factors.
+A real-world experiment would require:

+* Valid random assignment
+* Experiment exposure validation
+* Sample-size planning
+* Statistical significance testing
+* Confidence intervals
+* Experiment balance checks
+* Monitoring for experiment duration and seasonality
+* Evaluation of potential confounding factors

-The onboarding-path analysis also requires caution because users may select different paths within the variant experience.
+The onboarding-path analysis requires additional caution because users may select different paths within the variant experience.

 Retention is measured using `journal_saved`, which represents meaningful reflection activity but does not capture every possible form of product engagement.

+D1, D7, D14 and D30 are separate calendar-day retention measurements rather than sequential churn stages.

+The relatively small number of retained users at later checkpoints also limits the strength of conclusions that can be drawn about long-term retention behavior.

 ---

 # Conclusion

-The V1 analysis indicates that reducing onboarding friction is associated with higher onboarding completion, activation and retention.
+The V1 analysis suggests that the lower-friction onboarding experience is associated with higher onboarding completion, activation and observed retention.

-The strongest actionable finding is that activated users are substantially more likely to return than users who do not activate.

-This suggests that improving the onboarding-to-reflection transition should be the immediate product priority.
+The clearest immediate product opportunity is improving the transition from onboarding completion into the core reflection experience.

+Activation is also strongly associated with subsequent retention, making it an important product milestone.

+At the same time, the retention analysis should be treated as a baseline descriptive view rather than sufficient evidence to explain the causes of later-stage engagement or churn.

+The next product iteration should therefore focus first on improving activation while using retention as a downstream outcome.

-Once activation is improved, a future experiment can investigate whether deeper personalization using personality and mood information increases engagement and long-term retention.
+Once the activation experience is improved, a future controlled experiment can investigate whether deeper personalization — particularly combining personality and current mood with reflection topics — increases reflection engagement and long-term retention.

 ````